How to Visit Moray and Maras in Peru (Full Guide!)

 To extract the salt, workers will scrape each layer with a pick and then sift the salt through a strainer.

-Our Experience Visiting Maras
+Our Experience at Maras

 Our driver first took us to a lookout across from the Salineras de Maras.
 We had an expansive view of all of the salt flats, and it really took my breath away.
 It was hard to imagine that each of those tiny ponds across the valley belonged to a family.
 It’s even more amazing to think that many of the workers are harvesting salt from the same plots that their grandparents worked on.
 (And their grandparents before them.)
 It’s hard to imagine 500 years of familial history in each of those salt ponds.